 According to the NIH, i.e., the National Institute of Health magnesium is vital for more than 300 biochemical reactions in the body.
 It aids maintain normal muscle and nerve function, helps bones to stay strong, keeps steady heartbeat and supports a healthy immune system.

-Another great thing, especially for people with diabetes, is that magnesium helps to maintain the blood glucose levels where they need to be.
-The best thing to do is get magnesium from your usual diet.
+Another great thing is that magnesium helps to maintain the blood glucose levels where they need to be.
+The best thing to do is to get magnesium from our diet.